 Pen & Paper Sports Games

-Three fast-play sports games on a grid.
-Roll some dice, score some points, beat your friends.
+Pick a game.
+Roll some dice.
+Score some points.
+Beat your friends.
 No battery required.

 The Lineup